tdgrosshuesch/Delano-Disc-Golf/index.md

 # Monday April 12th, 5-7:30pm - First ever Delano Disc Golf volunteer night & league planning
 # Meet near basket 7 / tee 8.
 Arriving late is fine.
 Park in the gravel lot behind the hockey rink
 # Don't forget your discs.
+Bring a mask for when we're all in a group.

 ## We're close to having 18 holes and could use some help getting things finished.
 Bring some work gloves.
 Additional equipment to bring if you have it: